When to visit the vet?

 The most important facts at a glance

-Corneal degeneration in dogs is a condition that affects the cornea of the eye and is caused by various factors such as lipid or calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
+Corneal degeneration in dogs is a condition affecting the cornea of the eye, caused by various factors such as lipid or calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. deposits.
-These deposits can be associated with systemic diseases such as hypothyroidism or chronicChronic refers to a condition or disease that is long-lasting or permanent.
+These deposits can be associated with systemic diseases like hypothyroidism or chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammatory conditions.
 Certain dog breeds, such as the Cavalier King Charles Spaniel and the Beagle, are genetically more susceptible to this condition.
-Environmental factors such as UV radiation can also exacerbate the degeneration.
+Environmental factors like UV radiation can also exacerbate the degeneration.
 Common symptoms include a rough or cloudy cornea, pain, and impaired vision.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by a thorough clinical examination, including slit-lamp examination and Schirmer tear test, to rule out other diseases.
+It is the first step in the management and treatment of patients. involves a thorough clinical examination, including slit lampA slit lamp is a special microscope used in veterinary ophthalmology to examine the anterior structures of the eye in detail, including the cornea, the iris, and the lens.
+Examination with a slit lamp can aid in the diagnosis of eye diseases in dogs and cats. examination and Schirmer tear test, to rule out other diseases.

 Causes

 The cornea is a complex structure consisting of several layers, including the epitheliumEpithelium is a type of tissue that lines the surfaces of the body, as well as internal cavities and ducts.
 Epithelial tissue serves as a protective barrier, is involved in secretion, and can have sensory functions., stroma, and endothelium.
 These layers work together to protect the eye from injury, focus light, and enable clear vision.
-The health of the cornea is crucial for a dog’s eyesight.
+Corneal health is crucial for a dog’s eyesight.

 Genetic factors also play a role, as certain breeds such as the Cavalier King Charles Spaniel, Beagle, and Siberian Husky are more susceptible to this condition.
 Environmental factors such as UV radiation and chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. eye irritation can further exacerbate the degeneration.